Find Trade Colleges

 Undergraduate Certificate 1,329

-What Clinical/Medical Laboratory Science Majors Need to Know
+What Clinical Laboratory Science Majors Need to Know

-People with careers related to clinical laboratory science were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to clinical laboratory science and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Clinical Laboratory Science Majors